May 4, 2020

-There are times, when learning a new language, when one simply has no idea what is being said to them.
-This may be because what is being said is being said way too fast, or because one doesn’t have the required vocab to comprehend.
+There are times when learning a new language when one simply has no idea what is being said to them.
+This may be because what is being said way too fast, or because one doesn’t have the required vocab to comprehend.
 We’ve all been there, and it’s immensely frustrating.
 How do you let the other person know you have no clue what they’re talking about in Chinese?
 Watch this video to find out!

 Have you ever received a text message from a friend which says “88”?
 Has this left you scratching your head, wondering what this number means?
 In China, it’s simply another way to say, ‘Bye-bye!’